Shogunkayo/PES_Notes/Microprocessor and Computer Architecture/105-Load-Store Instructions.md

 SWI 0x011
 ```
 - The same works for post-indexing addressing as well, only replace line 102 with `LDR R3, [R1], #4`
+- Preindexing and autoindexing skip the first element in the array

 ![[multrans.png]]![multrans](https://github.com/Shogunkayo/PES_Notes/blob/main/Microprocessor%20and%20Computer%20Architecture/Images/multrans.png)